Is your life unmanageable because of debt?

 - How can I get started in DA?

-You can find out more by contacting us on the number on this page or by attending a meeting.
+You can find out more by attending a meeting, emailing us at info1<AT>debtorsanonymous.org.uk or simply by leaving us a message on 0207 1177 533 and someone will get back to you.
 We advise going to six meetings before deciding on whether this is for you.
-Search for a local meeting by following the link on the left hand side of this page.
+Search for a local meeting by clicking on this link.

 “I didn’t know I needed Debtors Anonymous until a friend suggested I go.
 I was feeling anxious about money, I rarely checked my bank account, and then in July 2013 I couldn’t make my rent payment.
 All of this was going on, but it still took someone else to spot that I may need support with compulsive debting.